fygar256/bi/README.md

     bi sctipt is named 'file.bi'.
 The command line synopsis of specificaton of script file is like that: 'bi [-v] -s file.bi targetfile'

+Python list comprehension
+    The list comprehension of Python is Turing complete therefore, with '@' command, everything of list processing is able to be written.
+    For example, production for the file including 0~255 repeated 4times of 1024 bytes can be written like this:
+    @f=open("test","wb")\;f.write(bytes([i%256 for i in range(1024)]))\;f.close()

 Speed up
     If you need for bi to be higher speed, you can compile bi.py with pyinstaller like this: pyinstaller --onefile bi.py